entur/ukur/README.md

 - initialTerminationTime: when the subscriptions should be deleted, default is null (meaning never)
 - heartbeatInterval: period for heartbeats according to the Duration format from the W3C XML Schema 1.0 at which heartbeats (empty Siri/HeartbeatNotification xml messages) should be sent to the push address, default is null (no heartbeats).
-The intervall is handled approximately, with ± several seconds deviations...
+The intervall is handled approximately, and notifications can come several seconds later than what is specified (depending of how often we configure Ukur to handle heartbeats)...
 ```json
 {
    "name" : "Test subscription",